 In Other News…

 On Nov.
 11th of this month our Facebook page hit 20,000 fans.
 Then it went back down to 19,999, then it went back to 20,000, and we’ve continued growing ever since.
-Hello to all of our friends on Facebook!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Hello to all of our friends on Facebook!Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.